-Fire Protection Equipment and Systems
+FIRE 3 Fire Protection Equipment and Systems 54 hours lecture Grading: letter grade

 This course provides educational information relating to the features and operations of fire detection, protection and alarm systems.
 This course also addresses the use, inspection and maintenance of portable fire extinguishers.
+Transferable to CSU

-Building Construction 54 hours lecture
+FIRE 4 Building Construction 54 hours lecture Grading: letter grade

 This course covers the components of building construction methods which are relevant to firefighter safety.
 The components of building design and methods of construction of structures are known to be key factors when inspecting buildings, preplanning fire operations and operating at fire scenes.
 Fires which have occurred in residential, commercial, and industrial buildings are examined and used to illustrate the development and evolution of building and fire codes.
 An off-site field trip to examine a building under construction is scheduled during regular class hours.
+Transferable to CSU